 Accelerated Depreciation: Every owner of a solar panel is eligible to accelerated depreciation on their solar energy equipment.
 This is accomplished through a separate federal government program known as the Modified Accelerated Cost-Recovery System (MACRS).
 MARCS allows customers to write off their complete solar panel system in the first year, although standard equipment depreciation tax benefits are generally spaced out over the life of the items.
 This boosts their cash flow and capacity to finance their solar power installation dramatically.

 Solar Renewable Energy Credits (SRECs): This solar energy alternative allows companies with solar panel systems to recoup equipment installation expenses by utilizing the energy generated by their system.
 One SREC is equal to 1,000 kWh according to government standards.
-They require power utilities to participate and acknowledge every SREC generated by their solar equipment.
+Solar Renewable Credits require the utility company to participate and acknowledge every SREC generated by their solar equipment.

 Give Forme Solar a call at 714-694-2262 to see if living with solar makes sense for you.